uwdata/living-papers-template/README.md

 Before working with Living Papers, set up your local environment:

 1. Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't have them already.
 We recommend using a node version manager like [nvm](https://github.com/nvm-sh/nvm).
+Node v16.17 or higher is recommended.
 2. Install [pandoc](https://pandoc.org/installing.html).
 You should be able to run `pandoc` from the command line.
 3. Install other software packages as needed:
   - To use R code blocks, install [R](https://cloud.r-project.org/) along with the `knitr` package and other libraries you wish to use.
 For example,